Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Distributed Servers
 *******************

-One of them is to rely on *distributed servers*, either organized as a cluster (generally several similar computers in the same location, linked by a high-speed local network) or really distributed across the Internet (in this case with a looser coupling).
+One of them is to rely on *distributed servers*, either organised as a cluster (generally several similar computers in the same location, linked by a high-speed local network) or really distributed across the Internet (in this case with a looser coupling).